DeepEye-SQL: A Software-Engineering-Inspired Text-to-SQL Framework: DeepEye-SQL Overview

 \model is systematically organized as a multi-stage pipeline inspired by the core principles of the Software Development Life Cycle (SDLC).
 Rather than reproducing the entire SDLC process literally, it abstracts and automates its essential workflow for Text-to-SQL.
 Conceptually, \model serves as a compressed and self-contained microcosm of software development, where the ``software'' being constructed is a single, correct SQL query.
 Following this paradigm, the framework comprises four stages (Figure~\ref{fig:overview}), each aligned with a corresponding phase of the SDLC.

 \stitle{Phase-1: Intent Scoping and Semantic Grounding.} Mirroring the initial phase of any engineering project—answering ``What should be built?''—this stage is dedicated to accurately interpreting user intent and defining the problem's scope.
-It employs \textit{Semantic Value Retrieval} to ground the query in the database's actual data and \textit{Robust Schema Linking} to identify necessary tables and columns.
-This linking module uses a fault-tolerant hybrid strategy, combining Direct, Reversed (inspired by \textit{reverse engineering}~\cite{reverse-engineering}), and Value-based methods avoid the ``\textit{single point of failure}'' problem~\cite{spof}, ensuring a comprehensive and fault-tolerant specification.
+It employs \textit{Semantic Value Retrieval} to ground the query in the database's actual data and \textit{Robust Schema Linking} to identify necessary tables and columns. \revA{This linking module uses a fault-tolerant hybrid strategy that integrates complementary linking paradigms to avoid the ``\textit{single point of failure}'' problem~\cite{spof}, ensuring a comprehensive and fault-tolerant specification.}

 \stitle{Phase-2: N-version Programming for SQL Generation.} Analogous to the implementation phase, this stage generates SQL queries.
-To enhance robustness, we employ a strategy inspired by \textit{N-version programming}~\cite{n-version-programming}, a fault-tolerance technique where multiple, independent implementations are created for the same problem.
-Our framework instantiates this by producing a diverse set of SQL candidates in parallel from three distinct generators: a Skeleton-based, an ICL-based, and a Divide-and-Conquer-based generator.
-It is crucial to distinguish this approach from test-time scaling techniques like self-consistency~\cite{self-consistency}, which generate diversity by sampling multiple outputs from a single generator.
-In contrast, our method achieves a more principled and profound diversity, akin to true N-version programming, as each generator employs a fundamentally different reasoning process (\eg SQL skeleton planning, example-based reasoning, recursive decomposition).
-This engineered diversity ensures a broader exploration of the solution space, significantly increasing the probability of producing at least one correct query, especially for complex scenarios where a single reasoning path might fail.
+To enhance robustness, we employ a strategy inspired by \textit{N-version programming}~\cite{n-version-programming}, a fault-tolerance technique where multiple, independent implementations are created for the same problem. \revA{Our framework instantiates this by producing a diverse set of SQL candidates in parallel from three distinct generators, each utilizing a unique reasoning paradigm.} \revA{It is crucial to distinguish this approach from test-time scaling techniques like self-consistency~\cite{self-consistency}, which generate diversity by sampling multiple outputs from a single generator.
+In contrast, our method achieves a more principled and profound diversity, akin to true N-version programming, as each generator employs a fundamentally different reasoning process.} This engineered diversity ensures a broader exploration of the solution space, significantly increasing the probability of producing at least one correct query, especially for complex scenarios where a single reasoning path might fail.